"It's an Acer 286 with 1MB RAM and a 20MB hard drive."

 The challenge is not to find ever more obscure subjects to write about; it is not to pick subjects that you have no interest in just because there is little competition, it is to write in a way that engages your audience.
 Writing with humour, with emotion, with discipline and in a way that shows you care deeply about your subject.

-With thousands of blogs launched every day and more subjects being covered than ever before the only hope of standing out in a crowd is to be bold and to be different.
+With thousands of blogs launched every day and more subjects covered than ever before, the only hope of standing out in a crowd is to be bold and to be different.

 Learning how to write great headlines, understanding how to structure your paragraph and entice the reader into your story.
 Learning how to engage with the audience, these are all required learning tools for any aspiring blogger.

-But the most important is to be human and to care deeply about your cause.
+But the most important is to be human and to care genuinely about your cause.